-- Being happy at work can make you more sociable, less lethargic, more generous and healthier.
+- Being happy at work can make you more friendly, less sluggish, more generous and healthier.

 - The happiest workers are in Canada, with 64% claiming to love their job.
 The least happy workers are in Germany, with only 34% claiming to enjoy their job.

 How to be more productive:

 - Know your body clock – Tackle the more laborious tasks when your energy levels are at their peak and leave the more routine functions for when you’re on a slump.

 - Prioritise tasks – Complete tasks in order of importance and the amount of time it will take.